This tutorial helps you create and manage Zefort Sign signing requests via API.

 -u $ZEFORT_APIKEY:

-Expired or cancelled signing request can be reactivated for signing.
-If e-sign is expired, deadline needs to be updated before reactivation.
+An expired or cancelled signing request can be reactivated for signing.
+If a signing request has expired, the deadline needs to be updated before reactivation.

 import datetime